COMBINE-lab/salmon/README.md

 computed with your favorite aligner), and it will use the same **wicked**-fast, state-of-the-art inference algorithm to estimate transcript-level abundances for your experiment.

+Give salmon a try!
+You can find the latest binary releases [here](https://github.com/COMBINE-lab/salmon/releases).

 Documentation
 ==============